Configure content caching

 -

-In the Content Caching Time block, configure the caching time for each response type:
+In the Content caching time block, configure the caching time for each response type:

 -

-Retrieve content from cache on source errors
+Serve content from cache on source errors

 -

-In the Control Panel, on the top menu, click Products and select CDN.
+In the control panel, on the top menu, click Products and select CDN.

 -